YourSwimLog.com

 That being said, all too often we lean on our pull buoy as a training crutch, using it as a way to avoid doing “harder” swim work, removing our core from the equation, or artificially raising our hips, giving us the illusion that we are swimming faster than we are.

-While the technological advancements are limited when it comes to this type of swim gear, particularly compared to paddles and swim snorkels, there are some things to keep in mind when picking out the best pull buoy for you and those long, shoulder-busting pull sets.
+While the technological advancements are limited when it comes to this type of swim gear, particularly compared to swim paddles and swim snorkels, there are some things to keep in mind when picking out the best pull buoy for you and those long, shoulder-busting pull sets.

 The Best Pull Buoys for Swimmers